mcore1976/cc1101-tool/README.md

 ----

-If you want to use different Arduino Board, please change pin assignment in the beginning of the source code and adjust numebr of EEPROM/FLASH for storing recorded data  and SRAM memory
+If you want to use different Arduino Board, please change pin assignment in the beginning of the source code and adjust number of EEPROM/FLASH for storing recorded data  and SRAM memory

 ----